nickarora/pinly/README.md

 * Deploy to Heroku and ensure that everything continues to work.

-* Integrate `filepicker` to allow image uploads; images will be used on individual pins and for user avatars.
-Images should be uploaded to Amazon S3 server.
+* Integrate image uploads; images will be used on individual pins and for user avatars.
+Images should be uploaded to Amazon S3 server or a similar service.
 Test in rails view to ensure proper implementation.
 Redeploy to Heroku.
-This will be the most challenging aspect of the first two days.

 [Details][phase-one]